Ishteee/multi-cloud-failover/README.md

 3. Register a domain and configure **Route 53**:
    - Set **A records** and **NS records** with failover routing (Primary & Secondary).
    - Create **Health Checks** for the primary site.
-4. Install and use `hey` to test request load.

 ## Technologies Used

 - AWS Route 53
 - AWS EC2
 - Microsoft Azure Virtual Machines
-- hey (Load testing tool)
 - Static IP Allocation
 - Domain DNS Configuration
 - Health Checks